HexRaysSA/IDAPython/examples/index.md

 #### create_struct_by_member
 <details>
-  <summary>Programatically create structures and/or unions.</summary>
+  <summary>Programmatically create structures and/or unions.</summary>

 <blockquote>